Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Blue Devils have yet to cover the spread this season when underdogs by 3.5 points or more.

-- Duke's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Duke has hit the over in 60% of its opportunities this season (three times over five games with a set point total).

-- When Duke records more than 25.4 points, it is 3-1 against the spread and 3-1 overall.
+- Duke is 3-1 against the spread and 3-1 overall in games when it scores more than 25.4 points.

 - The Blue Devils have turned the ball over one more time (9 total) than the Yellow Jackets have forced a turnover (8) this season.